Food. Fashion. Art.

 1 cup chopped onion

-1 handful parsley finely chopped
+1 handful parsley finely

 1 handful cilantro, finely chopped